Yes No Share to Facebook

 The Duty to Mitigate Including the Standard of Efforts to Do So

 In a conscientious society, reasonably minded persons prefer to avoid waste; and accordingly, the law imposes the principle of mitigation, being a duty to mitigate, upon a harmed party.
-This doctrine in law requiring efforts to mitigate applies to all matters of law including tort law, contract law, employment law, construction law, among other legal issues.
+The duty to mitigate imposes a requirement upon a harmed person to act reasonably by taking steps that reduce or control losses and applies to all areas of law.

 The Law